crushoncode/js-fundamentals/readme.md

 ```

-# write a function that takes a decimal and returns a string in base 7
+# Write a function that takes a decimal and returns a string in base 7

 ```ruby